khmiranda/stat133-spring2016/final_presentation.md

 ---

-## HTMN: California Drought & Residential Water Usage
+## HTMN: CA Drought & Residential Water Usage

-**Question 1: How have CA drought conditions changed since the drought started in 2011?**
+**How have CA drought conditions changed since the drought started in 2011?**

 ![plot of chunk unnamed-chunk-14](assets/fig/unnamed-chunk-14-1.png)

 --- &twocol

-**Question 2: How has residential water usage changed since the enactment of the statewide mandatory reductions in April 2015?**
+**How has residential water usage changed since the enactment of the statewide mandatory reductions in April 2015?**

 *** =left width:70%
 ![plot of chunk unnamed-chunk-15](assets/fig/unnamed-chunk-15-1.png)